MateusGurgel/Pokedex/README.md

 # Pokedex

-Pokedex is a web app that simulate a pokemon's pokedex. this project was made for learning purposes
+The Pokedex is a web application that simulates a Pokemon's Pokedex.
+This project was created for the purpose of learning.

 ## Demo